-- Create easy access on foot/by bike to facilities within the development that enable social interaction and reduce the need to travel. - Provide effective digital connectivity to enable home working and include flexible work/office space. - Cycle parking that meets our best practice requirements (Appendix 3) and considers different users and types must be built into all new developments as the first consideration so that it is at least as easy to use a cycle as use a car. - Where car parking is provided, an effective network of EV charging should be included following standards set out in OEVIS and access provided to an electric car club. - Provide suitable parking for motorcycles that meets our best practice requirements. - Limit car spaces for each household, including consideration of car free developments and encourage provision of well-designed parking courtyards with good surveillance. - Restrict non-residential parking to a minimum, consider implementation of complementary parking restrictions and design so that they can be easily repurposed for other uses. - Provide frequent, reliable and easily accessible public transport to local facilities, employment and nearby town centres. - Create a positive bus environment, including real-time information at stops, accessible, safe and well-lit bus shelters which facilitate modal interchange by providing cycle parking at key bus stops.
+- Create easy access on foot/by bike to facilities within and close to the development that enable social interaction and reduce the need to travel. - Provide effective digital connectivity to enable home working and include flexible work/office space. - Cycle parking that meets our best practice requirements (Appendix 5) and considers different users and types must be built into all new developments as the first consideration so that it is at least as easy to use a cycle as use a car. - Parking should be provided in accordance with Oxfordshire County Councils parking standards. - Developments should be designed so that pavement parking does not occur. - Where car parking is provided, an effective network of EV charging should be included following standards set out in OEVIS and access provided to an electric car club. - Provide suitable parking for motorcycles that meets our best practice requirements. - Limit car spaces for each household, including consideration of car free developments and encourage provision of well-designed parking courtyards with good surveillance. - Consider the allocation of visitor parking spaces that can be used flexibly during the master planning stage. - Restrict non-residential parking to a minimum, consider implementation of complementary parking restrictions and design so that they can be easily repurposed for other uses. - Provide frequent, reliable and easily accessible public transport to local facilities, employment and nearby town centres.

+Create a positive bus environment, including real-time information at stops, accessible, safe and well-lit bus shelters which facilitate modal interchange by providing cycle parking at key bus stops.